-Harvesting of onion done at the stage when the number of days from seedling to transplanting and when more than 80% of plants in a plot show yellowing or reach physiological maturity (Tekle, 2015).
-The harvesting procedures used are governed by the weather conditions at harvest season (Patel et al., 2020).
-Delay in harvest can cause spoilage of bulb in the field.
+Harvesting of onion done at the stage of physisiological when more than 80% of plants in a plot turn yellow, The number of days from transplanting to attainment of the physiological maturity were counted and recorded as day to maturity.

 The days to harvest of the bulb of varieties of onion ranged from (103.50-118 days).
-The maximum days to harvest was observed in variety Bhima Raj which is found statistically similar to NHRDF Red.
-The minimum days to harvest were recorded in Sukhsagar which is significantly less than the check (Bhima Shakti 110 days).
-Bhima Red (106.17 days) was next to Sukhsagar in number of days to harvest.
-The data has been presented in Table: 3.
+The maximum days to harvest was observed in variety Bhima Raj which was statistically similar to NHRDF Red.
+The minimum days to harvest were recorded in Sukhsagar which is significantly lower than the check (110 days).
+Bhima Red (106.17 days) was next to Sukhsagar in number of days to harvest (Table 3).

 Average Weight (g):

 The weight of bulb is an important quantitative parameter in determining the yield of the bulb.
-Bulb weight is a significant yield-related characteristic.
+Bulb weight is a significant yield-related character..
 The average weight of the bulb ranged from (39.31-59.93 g).
 The highest weight was observed in variety Bhima Raj (59.93 g) which was statistically similar with Sukhsagar (57.72 g).
-The lowest weight was observed in the variety Bhima Light Red (39.31 g).
-The data has been presented in Table: 3.
+The lowest weight was observed in the variety Bhima Light Red (39.31 g) > (Table 3).

 Total Yield (t/ha):

-The total yield is the most critical factor to consider when conducting a performance trial with several variables (Dhar et al., 2019).
-The data shows that the total yield of the bulb ranged from (18.63-25.26 t/ha.).
-The highest yield was observed in variety Sukhsagar which was found statistically similar with Bhima Raj (24.40 t/ha) significantly higher than the (check) Bhima Shakti (18.67 t/ha).
-The data has been presented in Table: 3.
+As presented in Table 3; the result showed that that the total yield of the bulb ranged from (18.63-25.26 t/ha.).
+The highest yield was observed in variety Sukhsagar which was statistically similar with Bhima Raj (24.40 t/ha) and were significantly higher than the check(18.67 t/ha).

 Marketable Yield (t/ha):

-Yield is the most critical factor to consider when conducting a performance trial with several variables.
-However, for commercial onion growing, marketable bulb output is more important than overall bulb yield (Dhar et al., 2019).
 The marketable yield of the bulb ranged from (15.85-23.38 t/ha.).
-The highest yield was observed in Sukhsagar(23.38 t/ha).
-Bhima Red (20.77 t/ha), Bhima Raj (20.37 t/ha) and Fursungi (20.25 t/ha) also produces moderate yield next to Sukhsagar.
-The data has been presented in Table: 3.
+The significant higher yield was obtained from Sukhsagar(23.38 t/ha) followed by Bhima Red (20.77 t/ha), Bhima Raj (20.37 t/ha) and Fursungi (20.25 t/ha) (Table 3).

 Discussion

 The highest leaf length was found in Sukhsagar and NHRDF Red-4 at different time period may be because of their genetic makeup and also the environment.
 Higher leaf length also suggests the ability of the plant to absorb nutrients from the soil and also photosynthetic ability.
 Similar findings were observed by Bal et al., (2020).
 Behera et al., (2017) observed that at 30 days after transplanting, leaf length ranged from 29.10 to 47.70 cm.
-The variation in the number of leaf per plant may be because of the genetics which is the varietal differences, influence of the temperature, soil fertility and water.
-Similar findings were observed by Sarkar et al. (2015); Behera et al., (2017);Bal et al., (2020) where they have documented variations in the number of leaves per plant in onions.
+The variation in the number of leaf per plant may be because of the genetics varietal differences, influence of the temperature, soil fertility and water.
+Similar findings were observed by Sarkar et al. (2015); Behera et al., (2017);Bal et al., (2020) where they have documented variations in the number of leaves per plant in onions varieties.